-To assure interchange, this mode uses the minimal set of fields, with a minimal set of values.
-There are no recommended fields in this mode.
-Further, the TIFF file is required to be "little endian," which means that the byte order value in the TIFF header is "II".
-This mode defines a required ordering for the pages in a fax document and for the IFDs and image data of a page.
-It also requires that a single strip contain the image data for each page; see Section 3.5.
+To assure interchange, this profile uses the minimal set of fields with a minimal set of values.
+There are no recommended fields in this profile.
+Further, the TIFF file is required to be "littleendian", which means that the byte order value in the TIFF header is "II".
+This profile defines a required ordering for the pages in a fax document and for the IFDs and image data of a page.
+It also requires

+Buckley, et al. Standards Track [Page 20] that a single strip contain the image data for each page; see Section 3.5.
 The image data may contain RTC sequences, as specified in Section 3.4.

-Besides the fields listed in Section 2.2.1, the minimal black-andwhite fax mode requires the following fields.
-The fields listed in Section 2.2.1 and the fields and fax-specific values specified in this sub- section must be supported by all implementations.
+Besides the fields listed in Section 2.2.1, the minimal black-andwhite fax profile requires the following fields.
+The fields listed in Section 2.2.1 and the fields and fax-specific values specified in this subsection must be supported by all implementations.

+'''

-3.2.1 Baseline fields
+3.2.1.
+Baseline fields

+'''

+'''

 BitsPerSample(258) = 1.

+SHORT

 RequiredByTIFFBaseline

 Binary data only.

 Default = 1 (field may be omitted if this is the value)

+Compression(259) = 3.

+SHORT

+RequiredByTIFFBaseline

-Compression(259) = 3.SHORT RequiredByTIFFBaseline 3 = 1- or 2- dimensional coding.
+3 = 1 - \text{ or } 2 - \text{ dimensional coding.}

 The value 3 is a TIFF extension value [TIFF].
-The T4Options field must be specified and its value specifies that the data is encoded using the Modified Huffman (MH) encoding of [T.4].
-FillOrder(266) = 2.SHORT RequiredByTIFFBaseline 2 = Least Significant Bit first NOTE: Baseline TIFF readers are only required to support FillOrder = 1, where the lowest numbered pixel is stored in the MSB of the byte.
-However, because many devices, such as modems, transmit the LSB first when converting the data to serial form, it is common for black-andwhite fax products to use the second FillOrder =2, where the lowest numbered pixel is stored in the LSB.
-Therefore, this value is specified in the minimal black-and-white mode.
-ImageWidth(256) = 1728.SHORT or LONG RequiredByTIFFBaseline This mode only supports a page width of 1728 pixels.
-This width corresponds to North American Letter and Legal and to ISO A4 size pages.
+The T4Options field

+must be specified, and its value specifies that the data is

+encoded with the Modified Huffman (MH) compression of [T.4].

+FillOrder(266) = 2.

+SHORT

+RequiredByTIFFBaseline

+2 = Least Significant Bit first

+NOTE: Baseline TIFF readers are only required to support FillOrder

+1, where the lowest numbered pixel is stored in the MSB of the

+byte.
+However, because many devices, such as modems, transmit the

+LSB first when converting the data to serial form, it is common

+for black-and-white fax products to use the second FillOrder = 2,

+where the lowest numbered pixel is stored in the LSB.
+Therefore,

+this value is specified in the minimal black-and-white profile.

+ImageWidth(256) = 1728.

+SHORT or LONG

+RequiredByTIFFBaseline

+This profile only supports a page width of 1728 pixels.
+This

+width corresponds to North American Letter and Legal and to ISO A4

+size pages.
 No default, must be specified.

+'''

+'''

 NewSubFileType(254) = (Bit 1=1).

+LONG

+RequiredByTIFFforFAX

-LONG RequiredByTIFFforFAX Bit 1 is 1 if the image is a single page of a multi-page document.
-Default = 0 (no subfile bits on, so may not be omitted for fax) PhotometricInterpretation(262) = 0.
-SHORT RequiredByTIFFBaseline 0 = pixel value 1 means black No default, must be specified ResolutionUnit(296) = 2.
-SHORT RequiredByTIFFBaseline The unit of measure for resolution.
+Bit 1 is 1 if the image is a single page of a multi-page document.

+Default = 0 (no subfile bits on, so may not be omitted for fax).

+PhotometricInterpretation(262) = 0.

+SHORT

+RequiredByTIFFBaseline

+0 = pixel value 1 means black.

+No default, must be specified.

+ResolutionUnit(296) = 2.

+SHORT

+RequiredByTIFFBaseline

+The unit of measure for resolution.
 2 = inch.

+Default = 2 (field may be omitted if this is the value).

+SamplesPerPixel(277) = 1.

+SHORT

+RequiredByTIFFBaseline

-Default = 2 (field may be omitted if this is the value) SamplesPerPixel(277) = 1.SHORT RequiredByTIFFBaseline The number of components per pixel; 1 for black-and-white Default =1 (field may be omitted if this is the value) XResolution(282) = 200, 204.RATIONAL RequiredByTIFFBaseline
+The number of components per pixel; 1 for black-and-white.

+Default = 1 (field may be omitted if this is the value).

-The horizontal resolution of the image is expressed in pixels per resolution unit.
-In pixels/inch, the allowed values are 200 and 204, which may be treated as equivalent.
-See Section 2.2.2 for inchmetric equivalency.
-No default, must be specified YResolution(283) = 98, 100, 196, 200.
-RATIONAL RequiredByTIFFBaseline The vertical resolution of the image is expressed in pixels per resolution unit.
-In pixels/inch, the allowed values are 98, 100, 196 and 200; 98 and 100 may be treated as equivalent, and 196 and 200 may be treated as equivalent.
-See Section 2.2.2 for inch-metric equivalency.
-No default, must be specified 3.2.2 Extension fields
+XResolution(282) = 200, 204.

+RATIONAL

+RequiredByTIFFBaseline

+The horizontal resolution of the image is expressed in pixels per

+resolution unit.
+In pixels/inch, the allowed values are 200 and

+204, which may be treated as equivalent.
+See Section 2.2.2 for

+inch metric equivalency.
+No default, must be specified.

+YResolution(283) = 98, 100, 196, 200.

+RATIONAL

+RequiredByTIFFBaseline The vertical resolution of the image is

+expressed in pixels per resolution unit.
+In pixels/inch, the

+allowed values are 98, 100, 196, and 200; 98 and 100 may be

+treated as equivalent, and 196 and 200 may be treated as

+equivalent.
+See Section 2.2.2 for inch metric equivalency.
+No

+default, must be specified.

+'''